johnwfinigan/R-builder-sif/README.md

 * ```./make-container.sh my-container-name```

-A docker image tagged with your container's name will be written to your local image storage, and Singularity .sif format container will be written to the current directory.
+A docker image tagged with your container's name will be written to your local image storage.
+If you passed the ```-s``` option (described below), a Singularity .sif format container will be written to the current directory.

 ## Command Line Options